fabiangunzinger/causal-inference-notes/chapters/experiment_stats.md

 for instance, Chapter 1 in @imbens2015causal).

 [^alternative_proof]: For an alternative proof, see the proof of Theorem 6.1 in @imbens2015causal.

+[^dependence_case]: When we sample units without replacement and use a completely randomised experiment as the assignment mechanism, this is not true.
+As a result, the derivation of the standard error is more complicated though it turns out that formula we derive here still holds approximately, since the interdependence is small if the population from which experiment units are sampled is much larger than the experiment sample.
+For more details, See @imbens2015causal Section 6.7 and Appendix B of Chapter 6.

 [^tdetails]: Note that the test statistic follows a t-distribution because we have to estimate the variance (that is, if we replace the true variance with its estimate when standardising a normal variable, the result follows a Student's t-distribution).
 So, this has nothing to do with the CLT.
 However, for the test statistic to follow a student distribution, the numerator has to follow a normal distribution.
 Often, though, the underlying data is not normal, so that its approximately normal only for large enough samples, due to the CLT.
 At the same time, the t-distribution also converges to normal as the sample size increases.
 Hence, one we have a sample size large enough to justify using the t-distribution, we might as well use a z-test.
 As pointed out in Chapter 9 in @rice2006mathematical, the test statistic above only follows a t-distribution if we use the pooled variance, but for large sample sizes, the distribution is still approximately t or normal.